govuk-react/govuk-react/README.md

 See the [Storybook](https://govuk-react.github.io/govuk-react) for examples of all available components.

-Also see the [example project](https://github.com/penx/govuk-react-example) for basic usage.
+Also see the [Example Application](packages/example-application/src) for basic usage.

 ## Using Link with a Router Link